Texas Medical Association: Political positions

 The association opposes legislation expanding scope of practice for non-physicians.
 In March 2021, the group supported the Association of American Physicians and Surgeons and Physicians for Patient Protection in their opposition to Texas House Bill 2029, which was written to address the medical workforce shortage and improve public access to healthcare.

+The group has expressed support for Proposition 14 in Texas, which would amend the constitution to establish a dementia prevention research institute using $3 billion USD from the state's general fund.

 History of Medicine Gallery

 In 1991, TMA opened the History of Medicine Gallery on the ground floor of the TMA building.
 Items from the TMA archives and Collections are displayed in changing exhibits.

 Publications

 The Texas Medical Association owns and publishes Texas Medicine, a monthly news magazine for TMA members that presents information on public health, medicolegal issues, medical economics, science, medical education, and legislative affairs affecting Texas physicians and their patients.
-TMA also publishes Action, a monthly e-newsletter that reports the latest information in the medical community.
+TMA also publishes Texas Medicine Today, a daily e-newsletter that reports the latest information in the medical community.